ansonliao/Asrock-B460m-ITX-AC-OC-EFI/README.md

 6. Enjoy it.

 ## iGPU Patching

+**Purpose:** I meet black screen issue of DP port when the long time sleep (for example, more than 30 mins), when wake up, the fan of CPU start to work, but the monitor no signal, so for fixing this issue, I patched the video ports of iGPU, after patched, the black issue was fixed.

 Follow the official instruction: https://dortania.github.io/OpenCore-Install-Guide/extras/gpu-patches.html#igpu-busid-patching

 Then add the patching information to `DeviceProperties -> PciRoot(0x0)/Pci(0x2,0x0)`: